-It is understood that when a violation of the Code of Student Conduct occurs, the student's explanation shall be heard by the principal/designee before determining the classification of the violation.
+It is understood that when an infraction of the Code of Student Conduct occurs, the student's explanation shall be heard by the principal/designee before determining the classification of the infraction.
 The principal or designee will review each case, including all documentation provided by staff and other witnesses, individually before assigning consequences.
 Florida Statutes 1003.31, 1003.32, 1006.07, and 1006.09 describe responsibilities of the school principal or other designated staff.

-Classroom teachers will address general classroom disruptions or minor offenses by taking appropriate and documented inclass interventions and/or disciplinary actions.
-These include, but are not limited to, personal calls to parents/guardians, parent/teacher conferences, referral to a guidance counselor, etc. If such measures do not cease the disruption, a disciplinary referral is appropriate.
+Classroom teachers will address general classroom disruptions or minor offenses by taking appropriate and documented in-class interventions and/or disciplinary actions.
+It is expected that appropriate school staff (e.g., teachers, school counselors, administrators) will always make personal contact with parents/guardians when misbehavior occurs, and hold parent/teacher conferences to address the student need.
+When such measures do not cease the minor disruption, a disciplinary referral is appropriate and a close collaboration between the school and home should result in frequent communication and intervention implementation to help correct the misbehavior.
 (Failure to bring notebook, pencil, books, required materials and equipment to class, or failure to work in class, are not cause for disciplinary referrals).